cjerrington/cjerrington.github.io/src/posts/2023/2023-10-16-verifying-ubuntu-23-10-1-iso.md

 ---
 title: Verifying Ubuntu 23.10.1 ISO
-excerpt: How to verify the latest download of Ubuntu on Windows
+description: How to verify the latest download of Ubuntu on Windows
 tags:
   - windows
   - 100DaysToOffload